Dark Skies

 You don’t need to be an astronomer to witness the awesome beauty of the Milky Way or get acquainted with planets, moons and constellations.

-Come on a star treasure hunt where light pollution is a dirty word and lovely B&Bs and Inns hold the promise of sweet dreams!
-All events are at Rappahannock County Park.
-The Park offers facilities suitable for hosting dark sky events with four or more planned annually.
+Come out to Rappahannock on a star treasure hunt where light pollution is a dirty word and lovely B&Bs and Inns hold the promise of sweet dreams!
+Our county prides itself in the ability to see the dark skies!

 More information